omalley/orc/site/develop/bylaws.md

 list.
 Votes are clearly indicated by subject line starting with [VOTE].
 Votes may contain multiple items for approval and these should be clearly separated.
 Voting is carried out by replying to the vote mail.
-Voting may take four flavors:
+Voting may take five flavors:

 * **+1** -- "Yes," "Agree," or "the action should be performed."
 In general, this vote also indicates a willingness on the behalf of the voter in "making it happen."

 * **+0** -- This vote indicates a willingness for the action under consideration to go ahead.
-The voter, however will not be able to help.
+The voter, however, will not be able to help.

 * **0** -- The voter is neutral on the topic under discussion.